Hurricane Ike Download Printable PDF here

-In Houston, windows also broke in downtown buildings such as the 75-story JP Morgan Chase Tower, and Reliant Stadium was damaged.
-On Bolivar Peninsula, Texas dozens of people were rescued as flood waters exceeded 12 feet above sea level in advance of the hurricane.
+Windows also broke in downtown buildings such as the 75-story JP Morgan Chase Tower, and Reliant Stadium was damaged.
+On Bolivar Peninsula, Texas dozens of people were rescued as floodwaters exceeded 12 feet above sea level in advance of the hurricane.
 The peninsula bore the brunt of Ike’s right-front quadrant, historically the worst part of a hurricane, and experienced catastrophic damage with the worst being between Rollover Pass and Gilchrist, Texas – west of High Island.
 Media estimates of lost homes exceed 80% and could top 95%.
 A large number of people who did not evacuate in advance of the storm remain unaccounted for.

 NASA’s Johnson Space Center suffered minor roof damage to Mission Control and minor cosmetic damage to some of its other buildings.
 NASA’s operations at Ellington Field also sustained roof and awning damage.